Messaging Applicants with Team Engine

 Adding saved messages

-Additionally, based on the stage the customer is in, you'll see a pre-written set of messages below that you can quickly choose to start with by clicking the Use button.
+Additionally, based on the stage the applicant is in, you'll see a pre-written set of messages below that you can quickly choose to start with by clicking the "Use" button.

 Responding to Messages in Your Email